apache/beam/website/src/documentation/programming-guide.md

   </ul>
 </nav>

+{:.language-py}
+The Python SDK supports Python 2.7, 3.5, or higher; soon, new Python SDK releases won't support Python 2.7.
+For best results, use Beam with Python 3.

 ## 1. Overview {#overview}

 To use Beam, you need to first create a driver program using the classes in one